jdabello/astrabolt/README.md

 # Astrabolt Demo

-This is a demo of fictitius e-commerce site based on [BestBuy's Open Data Set](https://github.com/BestBuyAPIs/open-data-set) product catalog.
+This is a demo of fictitious e-commerce site based on [BestBuy's Open Data Set](https://github.com/BestBuyAPIs/open-data-set) product catalog.
 It showcases how **Astra DB's vector search** capabilities can be utilized to power Generative AI experiences for an e-commerce use case.

 It uses the latest`@datastax/astra-db-ts` SDK, and it integrates transparently with `langchain` and Google's `multimodalmultimodalembedding@001` (Gemini) to power semantic search via voice, text, or images.